lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     directions of space (the 3 *p* stand for *x*, *y*, and *z*, respectively).

+..  container:: justify

-    At this point, *my-first-input/input.lammps* is a
+    At this point, the *input.lammps* is a
     LAMMPS input script that does nothing.
     You can run it using LAMMPS to verify that the *input* contains no mistake by running the following command in the terminal